wbazant/markerAlignmentsPaper/paper.md

 \newpage

-The precision is still high:
+The precision is around 80% per query when we limit ourselves to identifying reads down to the correct genus.
+Adding the MAPQ filter doesn't improve precision, but vastly decreases recall.

 ![wgsim mutation rate - bars showing the precision is high, MAPQ >=30 improves precision yet more at a large cost to recall](figures/barsLeaveOneOut.png)